the-plaid-agency/plaid-mu/README.md

 This is the official Must-Use plugin for THE PLAID AGENCY Wordpress installs.

-Add this to the  `/wp-content/mu-plugins` folder on Pantheon.
+Add the  `plaid-mu.php` file to the  `/wp-content/mu-plugins` folder on your Pantheon website.

-**What this plugin does**
+**What this plugin currently does**

-- Sets up default WP-CFM Configuration for live.
+- Automatically applies the WP-CFM settings on live only.